The Ransomware Attack sends Cyber Security stocks soaring

 Such cyber security breaches have ended billions of companies shares.
 It all started from 2013 as per the report by IT consultant CGI.

-The European security market protects other’s services from such breaches.
+The European security market protects other’s services from such Data Breaches.
 They were worth around $22 bullion in 2016.
 It has been most likely that they will grow at a rate of 8 percent annually.
 According to the Gartner data, PricewaterhouseCoopers have concluded the above in their report.

 Campling in the end of his interview added that the world is reactive to such attacks.
 They look for patches and fixes rather than the much needed preventive measures.
 He pointed out that prevention is always better than cure.